lpg42/pybot/README.md

 # pybot
 a discord / youtube interface bot (with cogs)

-YOUTUBE DL WAS DEPRECATED.
-THIS IS NOW JUST A BOT FOR MY FRIENDS CONTENT CREATOR PLATFORM.
-FEEL FREE TO USE THE SCRIPT AND RUN IT YOURSELF.
+YOUTUBE DL WAS DEPRECATED FOR A BIT (? google 4Weird) Current status of bot: commented out and not really functional.
+Just a code snippet example for now.